Skip navigation

 Moratorium

-The insurer will instead automatically exclude any pre-existing medical conditions for which you have asked advice on, received treatment or suffered symptoms of during the five years before your policy starts.
-However, if you go without any treatment, symptoms, medication and/or advice for two continuous years after the start of your policy, your insurer may reinstate cover for one or more of these conditions.
+Under this method, the insurer automatically excludes any pre-existing conditions for which you have received treatment, advice, or experienced symptoms within the five years prior to the policy start date.
+However, if you go without treatment, symptoms, medication, or advice for two consecutive years after your policy begins, your insurer may consider reinstating cover for those conditions.

 There are also certain conditions which will never be covered by an insurance policy.
 Each insurer will have its own set of "General Medical Exclusions" defined by them, so the onus is on you as the customer to check these before you apply.